← Back to Home

 Ketamine Therapy for PTSD in Scottsdale

-Post-traumatic stress disorder is one of the most disabling and least responsive conditions in psychiatry.
-Standard treatments help many patients — but for those with chronic, treatment-resistant PTSD, ketamine offers a mechanism that standard medications simply cannot replicate.
+PTSD is one of the most disabling and least responsive conditions in psychiatry.
+For those with chronic, treatment-resistant PTSD, ketamine offers a mechanism that standard medications simply cannot replicate.

 How Trauma Dysregulates the Nervous System

-PTSD is not simply a memory problem.
-It is a disorder of how the nervous system encodes, stores, and retrieves threatening experiences.
-In PTSD, the amygdala — the brain's threat-detection center — becomes hyperactive, while the prefrontal cortex, which provides context and regulation, becomes underactive.
+PTSD is a disorder of how the nervous system encodes threatening experiences.
+The amygdala becomes hyperactive while the prefrontal cortex — which provides context and regulation — becomes underactive.
 The result is a nervous system perpetually primed for threat, unable to distinguish past from present danger.
+First-line treatments like SSRIs and trauma-focused therapies help many patients, but a substantial portion don't achieve remission.

-Ketamine works through a fundamentally different pathway.
-As an NMDA receptor antagonist, it interrupts the process of memory reconsolidation — the mechanism by which traumatic memories are re-encoded each time they are recalled.
-This creates a therapeutic window in which the emotional weight of traumatic memories can be reduced and new, more adaptive neural pathways can form.
+As an NMDA receptor antagonist, ketamine interrupts memory reconsolidation — the mechanism by which traumatic memories are re-encoded each time they are recalled.
+This creates a therapeutic window in which the emotional weight of trauma can be reduced and new, adaptive neural pathways can form.

 A Clinic Built for Veterans

-Dr. Andrew Zabel is an Army veteran and board-certified Emergency Medicine physician.
-He founded Innerbloom with a specific understanding of how military service, combat trauma, and operational stress shape the kind of PTSD that does not always respond to conventional treatment.
+Dr. Andrew Zabel is an Army veteran and board-certified Emergency Medicine physician who founded Innerbloom with a direct understanding of how military service and combat trauma shape PTSD that doesn't respond to conventional treatment.
+We offer priority intake scheduling for veterans and first responders, and are in the process of applying to the VA Community Care Network.

-Innerbloom is in the process of applying to the VA Community Care Network to expand access for veterans.
-In the meantime, we offer priority intake scheduling for veterans and first responders.
-First responders, law enforcement officers, and emergency medicine professionals also carry elevated rates of occupational trauma and PTSD — Dr. Zabel's EM background gives him particular fluency with this population.
+First responders, law enforcement, and emergency medicine professionals also carry elevated rates of occupational trauma — Dr. Zabel's EM background gives him particular fluency with this population.

-For patients with co-occurring treatment-resistant depression and PTSD, we also offer Spravato (esketamine), the only FDA-approved ketamine product for treatment-resistant depression.
-Innerbloom is REMS-certified.
+For patients with co-occurring TRD and PTSD, Spravato (esketamine) may also be an option.
 See our pricing page for current rates.

 Frequently Asked Questions